Supporting Patient Transportation

 - Develop transportation programs that are compliant with the safe harbor

 - Recognize how health centers can utilize community partnerships to implement their transportation programs

 CARRIE BILL RILEY

-Carrie Bill Riley is a partner in the health law, non-profit and corporate law, and federal grants law practice groups.
-Ms. Riley counsels a wide variety of health care clients, including federally qualified health centers and other private and public health care providers, on contracting, regulatory compliance, fraud and abuse, and reimbursement matters.
-Ms. Riley also provides counsel on various transactional matters, including but not limited to, formation and agreements for multi-provider affiliations/joint ventures, general contracting, and residency training arrangements.
+Carrie Bill Riley is a Partner in the health law, non-profit and corporate law, and federal grants law practice groups.
+She counsels a wide variety of health care clients, including Federally Qualified Health Centers and other private and public health care providers, on contracting, regulatory compliance, fraud and abuse, and reimbursement matters.
+Carrie also provides counsel on transactional matters, including formation and agreements for multi-provider affiliations/joint ventures, general contracting, and residency training arrangements.
 Prior to going to law school, Carrie worked at a Title X regional training center for several years.
 [Full Bio]